denoland/deno_install/README.md

 **How can this issue be fixed?**

-You can install unzip `brew install unzip` or `apt-get install unzip -y`
+You can install unzip via `brew install unzip` on MacOS or `apt-get install unzip -y` on Linux.

 ### Running scripts is disabled